 Recently I have been asked on several of my forensic investigations to enhance the audio recorded on CCTV surveillance video.
 Audio can be very useful evidence in addition to CCTV surveillance video in the courtroom.
 Audio helps fill in the missing components that help the …Read More

-Oftentimes I?m given digital audio recordings by litigators to ?enhance?.
-The request is for enhancement ? they want to hear the voices in the recording better than what they currently hear.
-By the way, in litigation it should be termed audio clarification enhancement.
+I am often given digital audio recordings by litigators to enhance.
+They want to hear the voices in the recording better than what they currently hear.
+In litigation, it should be termed audio clarification enhancement.
 This has a negative connotation, implying that the audio has …Read More

 As an audio forensic expert, I receive concealed audio recordings for forensic audio enhancement.
 These recordings are almost always created in noisy public environments.
 The goal is to remove the unwanted sound and increase the wanted sound.
 In most cases the wanted sound is dialogue.